Best Blade Putters 2024

 When it comes to product testing, our reviews and buyers' guides are built upon a rigorous testing procedure as well as the knowledge and experience of the test team.

-The putter section is headed up by David Usher, while other members of the Golf Monthly team contribute to the putter tests as well, and all writers are able to efficiently test the vast majority of the biggest product releases and convey the pros and cons eloquently.
+The putter section is headed up by David Usher, while other members of the Golf Monthly team contribute to the putter tests as well, and between all of our writers we are able to efficiently test the vast majority of the biggest product releases and convey the pros and cons eloquently.
 We test the putters outdoors on real greens with a variety of premium golf balls to get a full understanding of design features, feel, sound and looks.

 How to choose a putter